ILO Home

 Education for youth empowerment

-The most effective way to tackle child labour is to improve access to, and the quality of, the formal and non-formal education systems, so that these attract and retain students and ensure that children freed from child labour are successfully integrated into schools.
+The most effective way to tackle child labour is to improve access to, and the quality of, formal education systems, so that these attract and retain students and ensure that children freed from child labour are successfully integrated into schools.
 Through SCREAM educational initiatives, young people are being empowered to advocate locally and globally for the elimination of child labour and the right to an education and a fair globalization.
 They are opening up other people¿s eyes to the reality we are faced with and making a difference.
 By taking part in SCREAM activities and initiatives you too can educate others and contribute to the global fight to eliminate child labour.
 Visit www.ilo.org/scream.
 Photo:ILO/Crozet M.

 Copyright